Mulino what is it and how to choose the thread

 Threads of a floss are yarn thatIs obtained by factory or manual method.
 They are mainly intended for embroidery.
 You can buy them in coils, each hank from 8 to 20 m.
 Sometimes you can find stores that sell thread by the meter.
 Also you can meet already ready set mulina.

-There are some rules that should be followed when choosing a mulina.
+There are some rules to follow when choosing floss.

-Each manufacturer provides its ownA card of colors of threads for embroidery.
-When using schemes, they are written on the manufacturer with respect to which the color gamut of threads is selected.
-If you can not use the specified brand, you should refer to the table of the colors of one manufacturer's thread in the other.
+Each manufacturer provides its ownembroidery thread color chart.
+When using charts, the manufacturer is written on them, relative to which the color range of threads is selected.
+If you cannot use the specified brand, you should refer to the table of conversion of thread colors from one manufacturer to another.

-The color must fully correspond to itsNumber.
-The room itself is located on the package in which the skein is located.
-Sometimes, at one manufacturer, but in different parties threads of a moulin may vary slightly in tone and the work will be spoiled.
-To prevent this from happening, it is worth giving preference to world brands or stocking up with the necessary quantity;
+The color must fully match itsnumber.
+The number itself is located on the packaging in which the skein is located.
+Sometimes, from one manufacturer, but in different batches, the floss threads may differ slightly in tone and the work will be spoiled.
+To prevent this from happening, it is worth giving preference to global brands or stocking up on the required amount;

 Threads for embroidery - what they are